-Resistances and rebels, underground networks, sabotage, spies, special agents . . .
+Resistance, rebels, underground networks, sabotage, spies, special agents.
 They are this wonderfully exciting, blood stirring movement against tyranny and injustice.
 It's what we love about them.
 It's what makes them great.
-But what really makes rebels and resistances truly great?
+But what really makes rebels and resistances so effective?
 How can you write about a realistic resistance without them being merely a group of impassioned, angry people rioting in the streets?

-What better place to find these answers than the world's amazing history?
+What better place to find these answers than history?

-After studying famous resistances in history, I found that the most effective resistances had three things in common.
+In the most famous resistance and rebel movements, we find that the most effective resistances had three things in common.

 Authority & Leadership

 During WWII, the Special Operations Executive was in charge of training and sending British agents into France to help the French Resistance.
-These agents communicated with England, took in weapons drops, spied on the Germans, and were involved in espionage, reconnaissance, and sabotage, etc. The SOE was organized, run by a group of intelligent, military individuals, had a great deal of resources at their convenience, and was basically run by the government.
+These agents communicated with England, took in weapons drops, spied on the Germans, and were involved in espionage, reconnaissance, and sabotage.
+Most importantly, the SOE was organized.
+It was conducted by a group of intelligent, military individuals, had a great deal of resources at their convenience, and was funded by the government.

 The SOE and the French Resistance would never have been as effective without each other.
 They needed each other.
-The French because they supplied invaluable information to the British about German movements, factories, etc, and supplied the blood and guts needed to get the jobs done.
-But the French needed the British to supply them with the radios, agents, weapons, and explosives they needed to get their end of the job done.
+The French because they supplied invaluable information to the British about German movements, factories, etc, and supplied the blood and guts needed to get the job done.
+But the French needed the British to supply them with the radios, agents, weapons, and explosives they needed.

 Realistic resistances need firm leaders who can take an objective look at the big picture.
 And that's what the London based SOE office could do.
-They could take in all the reports from every Resistance circuit, put together little bits and pieces of information and therefore have a bigger and better picture of what was going on, and be able to direct and control and command from a better viewpoint.
+They could take in all the reports from every Resistance circuit, put together little bits and pieces of information, and therefore have a bigger and broader picture of what was going on.
+Because of that they were able to direct and control and command from a better viewpoint.

-Resistances need thinkers and they need doers to be successful.
-The thinkers need not be any less impassioned, in fact, they may be just as impassioned, they just use their skills differently.
+Resistances need thinkers and doers to be successful.
+The thinkers need not be any less impassioned, though.
+In fact, they may be just as impassioned, they just use their skills differently.
 They cannot all be gun-wielding partisans.
 Someone has to stand back and be in full command.
-There must always be a larger, stronger, smarter someone behind everyone else.
+There must always be a larger, stronger, smarter someone behind the scenes.

 In The Hunger Games, the resistance leaders were adult men and women who exercised stealth and intelligence when planning to arise from the wood works of Panem.
 They were a very large force with thinkers and doers, with Katniss as their poster girl.
-Everyone knew Katniss and regarded her as their one true leader, but there was something bigger working behind her.
+Everyone regarded Katness as their true leader, but there was something bigger working behind her.